 I was committed to not going into debt but simply never took the time to make sure I was spending my money wisely.

 These days I budget and think through my purchases beforehand.
 Because food is one of my passions (after all I am food blogger), my food budget is probably going to be higher than average.
 I’m okay with this because I also don’t allow it to go out of control and prevent me from enjoying other things that matter to me.
 I spend mindfully and hope you do too.

 Shrek Smoothie or Fruity Green Smoothie

-I won't lie—breakfast is my favorite meal to eat out.
+I won’t lie—breakfast is my favorite meal.
 Sausage Egg McMuffin—delicious!
 Platter-sized pancakes at a Mom and Pop restaurant—pass me the syrup!

 It doesn’t matter; I love breakfast!

 Now I make my own big, fancy breakfast on the weekends and typically enjoy smoothies during the week.

 They only take minutes to make, are good for you and most importantly—are affordable!